insurance dispute arbitration in East Lynn, Illinois 60932

 Arbitration Timeline:

-Outcome: Judge Groves ruled in favor of the Pattersons, awarding them $210,000 in damages—less than their full $250,000 policy but significantly more than Hearthstone’s offer.
+Outcome: The arbitrator ruled in favor of the Pattersons, awarding them $210,000 in damages—less than their full $250,000 policy but significantly more than Hearthstone’s offer.
 She found that while some minor pre-existing issues existed, they did not contribute materially to the fire’s damage.
 Moreover, the insurer’s attempt to rely on the electrical fault exclusion was “unreasonable” since the fault was accidental and sudden, conditions covered under the policy.

 The ruling also included an award of $15,000 in attorneys’ fees, a nod to Hearthstone Mutual’s failure to settle reasonably.
 Hearthstone expressed disappointment but announced they would abide by the decision.